Single-minute exchange of die: History

-Over time they reduced these changeover times from hours to fifteen minutes by the 1960s, three minutes by the 1970s and then just 180 seconds by 1990s.
+Over time, Toyota decreased changeover times from hours to fifteen minutes by the 1960s, three minutes by the 1970s, and ultimately just 180 seconds by the 1990s.

 During the late 1970s, when Toyota's method was already well refined, Shigeo Shingo participated in one QDC workshop.
 After he started to publicize details of the Toyota Production System without permission, the business connection was terminated abruptly by Toyota.
 Shingo moved to the US and started to consult on lean manufacturing.
 Besides claiming to have invented this quick changeover method (among many other things), he renamed it Single Minute Exchange of Die or, in short, SMED.
 The Single Minute stands for a single digit minute (i.e., less than ten minutes).
 He promoted TPS and SMED in US.

 Example

 Toyota found that the most difficult tools to change were the dies on the large transfer-stamping machines that produce car vehicle body parts.
 The dies – which must be changed for each model – weigh many tons, and must be assembled in the stamping machines with tolerances of less than a millimeter, otherwise the stamped metal will wrinkle, if not melt, under the intense heat and pressure.

 When Toyota engineers examined the change-over, they discovered that the established procedure was to stop the line, let down the dies by an overhead crane, position the dies in the machine by human eyesight, and then adjust their position with crowbars while making individual test stampings.
 The existing process took from twelve hours to almost three days to complete.

 Toyota's first improvement was to place precision measurement devices on the transfer stamping machines, and record the necessary measurements for each model's die.
 Installing the die against these measurements, rather than by human eyesight, immediately cut the change-over to a mere hour and a half.

 Further observations led to further improvements – scheduling the die changes in a standard sequence (as part of FRS) as a new model moved through the factory, dedicating tools to the die-change process so that all needed tools were nearby, and scheduling use of the overhead cranes so that the new die would be waiting as the old die was removed.
 Using these processes, Toyota engineers cut the change-over time to less than 10 minutes per die, and thereby reduced the economic lot size below one vehicle.

 The success of this program contributed directly to just-in-time manufacturing which is part of the Toyota Production System.
-SMED makes Load balancing much more achievable by reducing economic lot size and thus stock levels.
+SMED makes load balancing much more achievable by reducing economic lot size and thus stock levels.

-Effects of Implementation
+Effects of implementation

 Shigeo Shingo, who created the SMED approach, claims that in his data from between 1975 and 1985 that average setup times he has dealt with have reduced to 2.5% of the time originally required; a 40 times improvement.

 However, the power of SMED is that it has a lot of other effects which come from systematically looking at operations; these include: